 Who Will Follow this Notice

-This notice describes Tidelands Health’s practices and that of:
+This notice describes Tidelands Health’s practices and the practices of:

-- Any health care professional authorized to enter information into your hospital chart.
+- Any health care professional authorized to enter information into your medical record.

 - Any member of a volunteer group we allow to help you while you are in the hospital.